 We are cut off from our family and friends and our parish communities.
 And we wonder: how can we live in this new situation, separated from the Body of God—both in the Eucharist and the living Church?

-of the “Mater Divini Amoris” Family Home and the “Tetto Casal Fattoria” Family Home
+One of the drawings created by the children of the “Mater Divini Amoris” Family Home and the “Tetto Casal Fattoria” Family Home

 As was the case last year during the beginning of the pandemic closures, this year’s Stations of the Cross (or Via Crucis) presided over by Pope Francis were held in the quiet and virtually empty St. Peter’s Square.
 This year, though, the mediations and prayers for each Station were prepared and read by children from Rome and other Italian cities.
 The faith and hope expressed by these children are profound and moving and are worthy of further reflection during this Easter season.
 As a complement to the text of the meditations and prayers provided here, you can watch a video of the Stations and hear the children’s sweet voices, as well as see several of the children greet Pope Francis with hugs after the Stations concluded.

-All will be well, and all will be well, and every kind of thing will be well.
+All will be well, and all will be well, and every kind of thing will be well. —Julian of Norwich, Showings, chapter 27

 Today we celebrate the resurrection of Jesus Christ, which allows faithful Christians to trust that, indeed, all will be well.
 I like to think of the resurrection as God’s way of telling us that God can take the worst thing in the world—the killing of the God-Human Jesus—and change it into the best thing: the redemption of the world.